AOEpeople/aoe_technology_radar/README.md

 You can customize the following parts of the tech radar.

 ### Change title, description and headline
-Set the environment variable `RADAR_NAME`.
+Set the environment variable `REACT_APP_RADAR_NAME`.
 The default is "AOE Technology Radar".

 ### Host the application under a sub path
 To host the application under a sub path, set the environment variable `PUBLIC_URL`, e.g. "/techradar".